Skip to main content Skip to footer

-In fact, the market news and research group Nyse News Times emphasizes that rugged computers will see substantial CAGR boosts in the coming years.
-And that’s because industrial computers are built with several key features and protections against certain debris and moisture that are common in the factory setting.
+In fact, the market news and research group Nyse News Times emphasizes that rugged mini PCs will see substantial CAGR boosts in the coming years.
+And that's because industrial computers are built with several key features and protections against certain debris and moisture that are common in the factory setting.

 Unfortunately, this protective quality can go by many names, some of which can be quite misleading.
 Devices labeled with attention grabbing marketing terms like "waterproof" or "dustproof" may sound like they're fortified to protect against certain debris, but what do they really mean?
 Does "dustproof" really mean dustproof or just dust resistant?
 Does "waterproof" mean the device can be submerged in water or just lightly sprinkled on?